Seoul Queer Culture Festival: History

-Political Endorsements
+Political endorsements

 The event attracts support from small Korean political parties, the Democratic Labor Party and New Progressive Party; more conservative members of Korean government take a neutral stance towards the event.
 The festival receives no significant support from the government.
-In 2017, National Human Rights Commission of Korea participated in the festival for the first time as a government agency.
+In 2017, the National Human Rights Commission of Korea participated in the festival for the first time as a government agency.

-Privacy Concerns
+Privacy concerns

 Unlike many other similar events worldwide, this Korean festival actively limits the ability of attendees to take pictures or videos.
 Until 2010 the organizers issued no-photography stickers, ribbons and bands; since then they require registration for all photographers and video recorders and are asking photo-takers to blur participants' faces before publishing pictures online.
 In 2012 face masks and sunglasses, obscuring participants' features, were reported as common.
 This is done in order to reduce the chance of accidental outing of participants, who still face significant discrimination in Korean society.
-In fact anti-gay protesters have been known to take pictures of participants and distribute them in order to embarrass the attendees.
+Anti-gay protesters have been known to take pictures of participants and distribute them in order to embarrass the attendees.